French rail network hit by ‘malicious acts’ ahead of Paris Olympics

 Journalists at Australian newspapers go on strike on eve of Olympics

+Transport Minister Patrice Vergriete called the “massive attack” against the rail network an “outrageous criminal act”.

+He described people fleeing from the scene of fires and the discovery of incendiary devices at the site.

-The railway operator said many routes would have to be cancelled “at least all weekend while repairs are conducted”.
+SNCF said many routes would have to be cancelled “at least all weekend while repairs are conducted”.

-Arsonists had targeted installations along the lines connecting Paris with the country’s west, north and east.
+Arsonists had targeted installations along the lines connecting the capital, Paris, with the country’s west, north and east.
 The southeastern line was not affected as “a malicious act was foiled”, it said.

 Trains to neighbouring Belgium and to London under the English Channel were also affected.

+Valerie Pecresse, president of the regional council of the greater Paris region said “250,000 travellers will be affected today on all these lines”.
+She advised travellers “not to go to stations”.

-Paris is preparing for the Olympics opening ceremony on Friday, with 7,500 athletes, 300,000 spectators and an audience of VIPs.
+The attack occurred against a backdrop of global tensions and heightened security measures as the city prepared for the opening ceremony of the 2024 Summer Olympics on Friday, an event featuring 7,500 athletes, 300,000 spectators and an audience of VIPs.

-“So, right on the day of the opening ceremony of the Olympics, [this is] a clear indication of the enormous security challenges France is facing with what appears to be this coordinated attack on the railway network,” said Al Jazeera’s Bernard Smith, reporting from Paris.

-Smith said “an unprecedented security operation” was underway.
-Forty-five thousand members of the police, the military, the gendarmerie and security forces were patrolling the city, he said.
+Reporting from Paris, Al Jazeera’s Bernard Smith said, “Security was always a concern at these Olympics and here you see why”.
+The apparently coordinated attacks were “a clear indication of the enormous security challenges France is facing”.

 National police said authorities are investigating what happened.